Use of anticoagulants before surgery should be governed by an expert, warns Dr. López More

 For him Doctor Lopez More the indication of the anticoagulant should not only be taken into account when time of a surgical procedure related to cardiovascular diseases, but in any, since its use must be taken into account to avoid complications as well as disuse.

-“For example, for cataract surgery, use should stop 24 hours before, but if it is cardiac surgery, it should stop at least 48 hours before,” he concluded.
+“For example, for cataract surgery, use should be stopped 24 hours before, but if it is cardiac surgery, it should be stopped at least 48 hours before,” he concluded.

 See the full interview: